axstin/rbxfpsunlocker/README.md

 5. **Can I set a custom framerate cap?**

-Custom framerate limits can be set by changing the `FPSCap` value inside the `settings` file located in the same folder as `rbxfpsunlocker.exe` and reloading settings (RFU->Load Settings).
-Changing the cap with RFU's menu will reset/overwrite this value.
+You can create your own list of FPS cap values by editing the `FPSCapValues` array inside the `settings` file located in the same folder as `rbxfpsunlocker.exe`.

 6. **Does this work for Mac?**